Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 40 g

-Did you know that this meal with either juicy entrecote or delicious oyster mushrooms offers a protein -rich option?
-Entrecote delivers high quality animal protein and iron, while oyster mushrooms represent a vitamin -rich, vegan alternative.
-Offer hate back potatoes complex carbohydrates for long -lasting energy, while green beans score with vitamins and minerals.
+Did you know that this meal offers a high-protein option with either juicy entrecote or delicious oyster mushrooms?
+Entrecote delivers high-quality animal protein and iron, while oyster mushrooms are a vitamin-rich, vegan alternative.
+Offer Hasselback potatoes complex carbohydrates for long-lasting energy, while green beans score points with vitamins and minerals.
 A balanced meal that combines taste and nutrients!